VargBurz/goodinitor/Readme.md

-Here’s a draft of the `README.md` for the Goods Monitoring app:

----

 # Goods Monitoring

 Goods Monitoring is a tool that checks the availability of specific products in various online venues, based on a predefined configuration.
 If there is a change in the availability status of a product, the app will send a notification to a configured Telegram chat.